vrpperez7/Mod-4-Project/README.md

 Insights:
 - The seasonal bar chart for peak data supports our general data line graph with evenings having more bike counts than morning
-- Summer is by far the most popular time for bike riding, making it the best season for any promotional offers
+- Summer is by far the most popular time for bike riding, making it the best season for promotional offers
-- Morning and Evening differ with second-best season, as morning's second best season is fall and evening's is spring.
+- Morning and Evening differ in their second-best seasons: for mornings, its fall; for evenings, it's spring.
-- Winter has the least sum of bike counts
+- Winter has the least sum of bike riders.

 Recommendations:
 - Create marketing opportunities during the summer season, as more riders occur during this season.